TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/index.md

 {{% tts %}} requires two configuration files when installing with Docker: `docker-compose.yml` and `ttn-lw-stack-docker.yml`.

 Example files for Enterprise and Open source are provided [below](#example-configuration-files).
+Note that you must replace the example server address `thethings.example.com` in `ttn-lw-stack-docker.yml`, and you should change additional settings for production deployments, which we cover below.

 ### `docker-compose.yml`